(The Martial Art of Distance)

 Contribution to the Arts

-To further spread the arts of Soke Masaaki Hatsumi the International Bujinkan Dojo Association was created to help codify the Bujinkan arts and offer the most comprehensive study possible to students, teachers and dojos worldwide.
+To further spread the arts of Soke Masaaki Hatsumi, Soke authorized Shihan Richard Van Donk to create the International Bujinkan Dojo Association.
+The mission was/is to help codify the Bujinkan arts and offer the most comprehensive study possible to students, teachers and dojos worldwide.
 We love the arts and our only intent is to give every person no matter where they live the opportunity to learn and study what we also love.

 This worldwide effort was pioneered and championed by Senior Bujinkan Shihan Richard Van Donk and now carried on by the IBDA Master Council and Bujinkan teachers worldwide.
 We are truly grateful to all our friends and fellow Bujinkan instructors that have helped contribute to this success in anyway both direct and indirectly.
 We continue to champion the opportunity for the arts to be able to be studied by anyone no matter where they live and if their is a teacher nearby or not.